razerofficial/CSDK_ChromaGameLoopSample/README.md

-# Latest
+# Chroma SDK

-* Note: Visit the [Chroma Animation Guide](https://chroma.razer.com/ChromaGuide/) to find the latest supported plugin for Chroma RGB.
+See [https://wyvrn.com](https://wyvrn.com) for the latest documentation about the Chroma SDK.

 * Note: This version includes Unicode support for paths with special characters.
+(RECOMMENDED)

+---

 # C++ - Chroma Game Loop Sample App #